writethedocs/www/docs/conf/atlantic/2023/sponsors/prospectus.rst

 * **MONDAY**: The conference platform is open all day from the morning, so we recommend arriving around the time it opens to get the most interaction with attendees.

-* **TUESDAY**: The Job Fair will be on Tuesday morning in the Expo area of the online platform.
+* **TUESDAY**: The Sponsor Expo will be on Tuesday morning in the Expo area of the online platform.
 It will take place in existing sponsorship booths.
-If you do not have a booth, a temporary booth will be set up for the job fair, and then removed during lunch.
+If you do not have a booth, a temporary booth will be set up for the sponsor expo, and then removed during lunch.

 See the :doc:`full schedule </conf/{{ shortcode }}/{{ year }}/schedule>` for exact timing details.